-- Create files with linear I/O from beginning to end - Use file preallocation to allocate space for a file before writing - Create filesystems with sparse files disabled (unwritten=0) - When access would be as slow with CXFS as with network filesystems, such as with the following: - Small files. - Low bandwidth. - Lots of metadata transfer.
+- Create files with linear I/O from beginning to end - Use file preallocation to allocate space for a file before writing - When access would be as slow with CXFS as with network filesystems, such as with the following: - Small files. - Low bandwidth. - Lots of metadata transfer.
 Metadata operations can take longer to complete through CXFS than on local filesystems.
-Metadata transaction examples include the following: - Opening and closing a file - Changing file size (usually extending a file) - Creating, renaming, and deleting files - Searching a directory using a local filesystem.
+Metadata transaction examples include the following: - · Opening and closing a file - Changing file size (usually extending a file) - · Creating, renaming, and deleting files - Searching a directory

+In addition, multiple processes on multiple hosts that are reading and writing the same file using buffered I/O can be slower when using CXFS than when using a local filesystem.
 This performance difference comes from maintaining coherency among the distributed file buffers; a write into a shared, buffered file will invalidate data (pertaining to that file) that is buffered in other hosts.

-In addition, multiple processes on multiple hosts that are reading and writing the same file using buffered I/O can be slower when using CXFS than when